rpdeo/swagger-snippets/README.md

   (add-hook 'yaml-mode-hook #'my-yaml-mode-hook))
 ```

-My `yasnippet` configuration is as below, only important point is to point `yas-snippet-dirs` to snippets for swagger.
-Files from this repo reside under `~/.emacs.d/snippets/yaml-mode/...` for me.
+My `yasnippet` configuration is as below, only important aspect is to point `yas-snippet-dirs` to snippets for swagger.
+For me, files from this repo reside under `~/.emacs.d/snippets/yaml-mode/...`.

 ``` elisp
 (require 'yasnippet)